kessler/license-report/README.md

 # use custom stylesheet for html output
 license-report --output=html --html.cssFile=/a/b/c.css

-# see the output immediately in your browser, use hcat (npm i -g hcat)
+# see the output immediately in your browser, use hcat
 license-report --output=html | hcat
 ```
+When using the 'hcat' package to open the result in a browser, this package must be globally installed with `npm i -g hcat`.

-#### select fields for output:
+### Select fields for output:
 If only a few fields are required in the output, the easiest way of selecting the fields is via --fields command line arguments.

-There must be at least 2 --fields options, otherwise license-report
+There must be at least 2 --fields options ('name' and 'installedVersion'), otherwise license-report
 will throw an error.

 ```